| || |

 Courses in which a student earned a grade of ‘W', ‘I', ‘CR' or ‘NG' will count toward hours attempted but not earned for maximum timeframe and pace of progression but will not be included in the qualitative measure.
 Courses in which a student earned a grade of ‘F' count toward the qualitative, quantitative and maximum timeframe calculations.

 For purposes of financial aid, only transfer credit hours officially accepted for the student's program of study will be automatically counted in the attempted and successfully completed credit hours toward the quantitative and maximum timeframe calculations.
-Transfer credits are not included in the GPA calculation.
+Transfer credits are not included in the qualitative measure.

 The student will be notified in writing of any change in his or her SAP standing that may impact Title IV eligibility.